Zel Price Reaches $0.15 on Top Exchanges (ZEL)

-Zel (ZEL) traded flat against the dollar during the 1-day period ending at 8:00 AM ET on March 19th.
-One Zel coin can now be purchased for approximately $0.15 or 0.00000252 BTC on popular exchanges.
-Zel has a total market cap of $18.20 million and approximately $175,811.00 worth of Zel was traded on exchanges in the last 24 hours.
-Over the last week, Zel has traded flat against the dollar.
+Zel (ZEL) traded flat against the US dollar during the 1 day period ending at 17:00 PM ET on March 24th.
+One Zel coin can currently be purchased for approximately $0.15 or 0.00000252 BTC on popular exchanges.
+In the last week, Zel has traded flat against the US dollar.
+Zel has a market cap of $18.20 million and $175,811.00 worth of Zel was traded on exchanges in the last day.

 - RedFOX Labs (RFOX) traded flat against the dollar and now trades at $0.13 or 0.00000270 BTC.